South Florida Bulls women's basketball

 The South Florida Bulls women's basketball team represents the University of South Florida in women's basketball.
-The Bulls compete in the American Athletic Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The Bulls compete in the American Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Bulls play home basketball games at the Yuengling Center.
-South Florida is coached by Jose Fernandez, who has been with the Bulls since the 2000–01 season.
-USF has made the NCAA Division I women's basketball tournament seven times in their history (2006, 2013, 2015, 2016, 2017, 2018, and 2021) and won the Women's National Invitation Tournament in 2009.
-They have won three conference championships, taking the regular season American Athletic Conference title in 2021 and 2023 and the AAC tournament crown in 2021.
+South Florida is coached by Michelle Woods-Baxter, who was named the Bulls interim head coach for the 2025–26 season following the departure of Jose Fernandez, who had coached the team since the 2000–01 season.
+USF has made the NCAA Division I women's basketball tournament nine times in their history (2006, 2013, 2015, 2016, 2017, 2018, 2021, 2022, 2023, and 2025) and won the Women's National Invitation Tournament in 2009.
+They have won four conference championships, taking the regular season American Conference title in 2021 and 2023 and the American Conference tournament crown in 2021 and 2025.

 Season-by-season record

 As of the 2021–22 season, the Bulls have a 711–699 record.
 They have made the NCAA Tournament eight times, along with nine appearances in the Women's National Invitation Tournament, including a title in 2009.